PrefectHQ/prefect/docs/guides/webhooks.md

 ### Event fields that Prefect Cloud populates for you

-You may notice that you only had to provide the `event` and `resource` definition, which is not a completely fleshed out event.
-Prefect Cloud will set default values for any missing fields, such as `occurred` and `id`, so you don't need to set them in your template.
-Additionally, Prefect Cloud will add the webhook itself as a related resource on all of the events it produces.
+You only had to provide the `event` and `resource` definition, which is not a completely fleshed out event.
+Prefect Cloud sets default values for any missing fields, such as `occurred` and `id`, so you don't need to set them in your template.
+Additionally, Prefect Cloud adds the webhook itself as a related resource on all of the events it produces.

 If your template does not produce a `payload` field, the `payload` will default to a